wandb/docs/docs/guides/hosting/operator-airgapped.md

 ## Step 6: Deploy the W&B platform

-Finally, after setting up the CRD and W&B Operator, deploy the W&B platform using the following command:
+Finally, after setting up the kubernetes operator and the CRD, deploy the W&B platform using the following command:

 ```bash
 kubectl apply -f wandb.yaml